707.2Admission of Party Opponent [Rule 801(d)]

 Agent of the defendant?

-The limited number of criminal cases applying this rule have only applied it to agents of the state, but in theory it could be applicable to the defendant if the facts support it.
-For example, a low-level drug dealer who conducts a transaction on behalf of a higher ranking distributor might qualify as an agent of the distributor, which would make the dealer’s statements during and about that transaction admissible against the distributor.
-In practice, however, any such statements would likely be admissible as a statement by a coconspirator under Rule 801(d)(E) (discussed below).
-Due to the shortage of criminal cases interpreting Rule 801(d)(D), prosecutors will likely have more success persuading the court to admit the statement under the coconspirator prong.
+The limited number of criminal cases applying this rule have only applied it to agents of the state, but in theory it could also apply to the defendant if the facts support it.
+For example, a low-level drug dealer who conducts a transaction on behalf of a higher ranking distributor might qualify as an agent of the distributor, making the dealer’s statements during and about that transaction admissible against the distributor.
+In practice, however, any such statements would likely be admissible anyway as a statement by a coconspirator under Rule 801(d)(E) (discussed below).
+Due to the shortage of criminal cases interpreting Rule 801(d)(D), proceeding under the coconspirator prong is probably the better approach.

 Coconspirator Statement – 801(d)(E)